SEE ALSO EVENTS FOR LOCAL AND NATIONAL U3A EVENTS

 THIS MONTHS NEWSLETTER

 The current issue of the newsletter is here: Melbourn & district U3A newsletter.
-If you currently receive a printed newsletter, we ask if you can find someone to receive it and print it for you - if so, it would save resources here.
+If you currently receive a printed newsletter, we ask if you can find someone to receive it and print it for you - if so, it would save resources.

 JOIN FOR THE NEXT YEAR

-You’re invited to join and pay the £13.00 U3A subscription till July 2020.
-From February 2020 you pay only £8.25 for the shorter year till July 2020.
+You’re invited to join and pay only £8.25 for the shorter year till July 2020.
 The WELCOME page above has an online form to join.
 Or you can post a cheque to Chris, the membership secretary - though do please make clear who any money you send is from!
 You are also welcome to bring your sub to a speaker meeting and join there.

-Our local U3A’s own Finance & Investing forum is open for joining.
-The forum will be a place to share and improve our knowledge about investing in stock & shares.
-U3A members who have a real interest in the mechanisms of stock & shares investing are invited to this.
+Our U3A Finance & Investing forum is on hold but open for enquiries and occasional meetings.
+Anyone with a real interest in the mechanisms of stock & shares investing is invited to contact email@example.com.

 HELP YOUR LOCAL U3A

 Your U3A Committee has some roles that we need to share.
-For example we need a photographer and once a year we need help with membership forms.
-Please step forward if you’ve some spare senior moments.
+Please step forward if you’ve up to a spare day a month.

 LOCAL VOLUNTEERING - DO-IT